nvhnam/OOP_PongProject/README.md

 Our project has 7 classes in this Pong game:

-* __Game.java:__ It contains all the game objects and uses seperated thread to update the game physics.
-This class extends Canvas to draw and implements Runnable to run the game loop.
+* __Game.java:__ It contains all the game objects and uses seperated thread to manage, update the game physics.
 * __Window.java:__ It has JFrame and adds the Game Canvas to it.
 * __Ball.java:__ Properties for the ball to bounce.
 * __Paddle.java:__ Properties for 2 paddles to move and properties for the Game score.